gvwilson/thirdbit/_posts/2020/2020-09-14-creating-the-future.md

 It just feels...backward.

 *What are you talking about?
-Software is the most innovative industry in history---we're creating the future!*
+Software is the most innovative industry in history—we're creating the future!*